Open Accessibility Menu

 Surgical Treatment for Patellar Tendon Rupture and Quadriceps Tendon Ruptures

-Complete patellar tendon ruptures and complete quadriceps tendon ruptures require surgical intervention, because without repair, patients will be unable to extend the leg or support themselves when walking.
+Complete patellar tendon ruptures and complete quadriceps tendon ruptures require surgical intervention because, without repair, patients will be unable to extend the leg or support themselves when walking.

 Figure 1: The Extensor Mechanism of the Knee